PRESS RELEASE: FOR IMMEDIATE DISTRIBUTION

 (May 1, 2013 – Medina, Ohio)

-The Ohio Association of Chiefs of Police (OACP) president, Chief Kenneth Hinkle, presented this year’s President’s Award to Greg Crane, president of the ALICE Training Institute.
+The Ohio Association of Chiefs of Police (OACP) president, Chief Kenneth Hinkle, presented this year’s President’s Award to Greg Crane, president of the ALICE Training.
 The award was announced at this year’s Chiefs’ In-Service & Annual Conference held April 28-30, 2013.

 OACP president, Chief Hinkle started the presentation by stating, “ALICE co-Founder Greg Crane, a former SWAT officer and high school and college educator, developed the program with wife Lisa Crane, a retired educator and school administrator with 30 years of experience.
 With their combined expertise, the Cranes developed a response system that can be easily tailored to suit the needs of a variety of institutions, based on facility size and age of participants.”